hoonto/plnode/README.md

 This is merely an edge effort.
 An effort to add yet another edge to the rapid evolution of web-oriented frameworks.

-More specifically, I thought it would be interesting to to take some of the M in MV* and put it inside the database to lessen dependence on ORMs and DALs by taking advantage of Postgres' recent document-oriented achievements such as hstore and the json datatype and subsequent 9.2-9.3+ accoutrements.
+More specifically, I began this fork in order to investigate taking the M in MV* and put it inside the database to lessen dependence on ORMs/DALs/etc by taking advantage of Postgres' recent document-oriented achievements such as hstore and the json datatype and subsequent 9.2-9.3+ accoutrements.

-Later, I'd like to further evolve it with Postgres-XC as well, allowing for a write-scalable multi-master and hopefully ultra-fast horizontally scaled Model.

-Another interesting thing that may become possible is running a full stack straight out of your database.
+Imagine evolving it with Postgres-XC, allowing for horizontally scalable Model, loosely coupled geographically disperse clusters using websockets to replicate data over JSON transport within transactions initiated by triggers, access to all of Node.js functionality and module library from inside the PL, running your entire stack out of the database.

 Heresy?
 Abomination?
 Irrelevent to edge efforts.

 Currently this is extremely alpha.
 It is based on [Node.js](http://nodejs.org/) and [PLV8](https://code.google.com/p/plv8js/wiki/PLV8) drawing heavily from both and attempting to change as little as possible while still achieving the goal.